cdapio/coopr/docs/docs/source/guide/admin/shell-automator-plugin.rst

         }
     }

-This defines a service named "continuuity-chef-bootstrap" for which has one defined action for "install".
+This defines a service named "continuuity-chef-bootstrap" which has one defined action for "install".
 When the install action is invoked for this service, the ``type`` field indicates to the provisioner to use the Shell Automator plugin to manage this action.
 The Shell Automator defines two custom fields: a required ``script`` and optional ``args``.
 The ``script`` field can be a standard shell command, or a custom script.
 Note that ``script`` can either be a full path to a known executable, or a relative path to a script bundled with the Shell Automator plugin (more on this below).
-The ``args`` field is an optional.
-So in this example, when the install action is invoked for this service, the Shell automator will first ensure this script is transferred to the remote host(s), and then effectively invoke the following command on them:
+The ``args`` field is optional.
+In this example, when the install action is invoked for this service, the Shell automator will first ensure this script is transferred to the remote host(s), then effectively invoke the following command on them:
 ::
 	chef_client_bootstrap.sh https://mychefserver:443 "role[base]"

-Also note that this example is a real script included with the Shell Automator, which can be used to bootstrap a Loom host to an existing chef server!
+Note that this example is a real script included with the Shell Automator, which can be used to bootstrap a Loom host to an existing Chef server!

 How it works
 ============